ShaoyiLu/Deformable-GCN/README.md

 ## Introduction

 This project implements a reproduction of the paper **"Deformable Graph Convolutional Networks"** using PyTorch.
-The main goal is to address the limitations of standard Graph Neural Networks when applied to **heterophilic graphs**, by learning node positional embeddings and applying deformable convolution kernels on latent graphs.
+The main goal is to address the limitations of standard Graph Neural Networks when applied to heterophilic graphs, by learning node positional embeddings and applying deformable convolution kernels on latent graphs.

 This project includes:
 - Graph smoothing for positional embeddings